lars-tice/dotfiles/README.md

 The bootstrap script will:
 1. Install [uv](https://github.com/astral-sh/uv) (Fast Python package manager)
 2. Use uv to install Ansible (no system Python required!)
+3. Prompt for your sudo password (needed for package installation)
-3. Run the Ansible playbook to install all dependencies
+4. Run the Ansible playbook to install all dependencies
-4. Stow dotfiles configurations
+5. Stow dotfiles configurations

+**Note**: On Linux, the script will prompt for your sudo password to install packages via `apt`.

 ### Installation Modes